Richard Divall: Honours

 Divall was awarded honorary degrees from Monash and Australian Catholic University and a PhD in theology by the University of Divinity [Catholic Theological College] in church history and 18th century Maltese sacred music.
-He was an officer of the Order of Australia (2009), an officer of the Order of the British Empire (1981) and was awarded a Spanish knighthood in 2008.
+He was an officer of the Order of Australia (2009), an officer of the Order of the British Empire (1981 Birthday Honours) and was awarded a Spanish knighthood in 2008.

 He was a fellow of Queen's College, Melbourne, and was on the SCR of Newman College at the University of Melbourne.
 He was a Knight of Malta in solemn religious profession and was active in hospitaller and charitable works in that order.